What should my video include? Who can I interview?

 HOW DO I ACCESS A VIDEO CAMERA OR EDITING EQUIPMENT?

 Ask your teacher if there are video cameras or editing equipment available.
 If you are unable to use school equipment, try contacting libraries in your area to see if they may have equipment to lend to students.
 You may also try your local cable affiliate, local television stations or local public access channel.
-Finally, many cell phones and digital cameras are now able to record video.
+Many cell phones and digital cameras are able to record video of increasingly high quality.
+There are also many video editing apps available for smartphones that are worth checking out.

 HOW WILL THE VIDEOS BE JUDGED?